ionic-team/ionic-portals/website/docs/getting-started/react-native.md

 import { PortalView } from '@ionic/portals-react-native';

 <PortalView
+  portal={{
-  // The name of the portal to be used in the view name='hello'
+    // The name of the portal to be used in the view
+    name: 'hello',

-  // Set any initial context you may want to override. initialContext={{ greeting: 'Goodbye!' }}
+    // Set any initial context you may want to override.
+    initialContext: {
+      greeting: 'Goodbye!',
+    },
+  }}
+  name='hello'

   // Setting a size is required
   style={{ flex: 1, height: 300 }}